Modern Draft Horse

 Shows, Parades, Ploughing Matches and Workings

 Agricultural and specialist heavy horse shows, town parades, ploughing matches and workings present the public face of working horses.
 Here, those newly interested in working horses can collect much information, both visual and verbal, by watching proceedings and chatting with horse owners.
 Heavy horses can be seen at some 250 shows and events annually all over the country.
-The smaller local shows make an excellent introduction for anyone wanting to show their horse in hand or with a vehicle, while the parades, such as those at Battersea, Portsmouth and Burton-on-Trent, are enormous fun and offer the opportunity of turning out your horse and vehicle to the best of your ability.
+The smaller local shows make an excellent introduction for anyone wanting to show their horse in hand or with a vehicle, although the number of parades (previously at Battersea, Portsmouth and Burton-on-Trent) have reduced.

 Ploughing matches had virtually ceased by the 1950s and 1960s, but were revived by horsemen determined to keep the skills of the ploughman alive.
 The leader in the field was the Southern Counties Heavy Horse Association (SCHHA), which began as a ploughing association in the early 1970s, and whose rules, form the basis of many matches all over England today.
 The Associations Great All England Ploughing Match is the largest horses-only ploughing match in the country.
 Classes for novices are also held.

 Workings have also increased in number, especially since the growth of working horse associations.
 These exist now in the southern, western, eastern, midland and northern counties, all brought together under the umbrella of a federation.
 Their aim is to encourage the working of draught horses and to enable members to meet together for camaraderie and practical horsemanship.
 Their less competitive nature, the fact that they allow the cultivation of suitable fields in the company of like-minded people and the variety of activities which they have encouraged have made them a great success.

 Skill Tests, Obstacle Driving, Timber Snigging and Cross-country trials